maxitron93/tds_clone_project/README.md

 ## MVP Main Entities (django apps)

 - <strong>Stories</strong>: Stories are at the center of this application.
-The main purpose of TDS is to enable people to publish stories
+The main purpose of TDS is to enable people to publish and read stories.

 - <strong>Users</strong>: This application relies on users to publish and access content.